 - Exotic Jewelry and watches from the House of Rivoli

-- There are some premium shopping boutique of fashion and lifestyle brands such as Braschi, Paris Moda and Kiwi Saint Tropez.
+- There are some premium shopping boutiques of fashion and lifestyle brands such as Braschi, Paris Moda, and Kiwi Saint Tropez.

 - Eva Gems and Le Paris Diamonds shops.